Strong Solutions and Quantization-Based Numerical Schemes for a Class of Non-Markovian Volatility Models: Introduction

 Quite remarkably, it turns out that it is possible to apply the whole procedure even in the presence of a memory term in the diffusion coefficient of~\eqref{initialprocess}, which represents a non trivial extension of the results in \cite{LusPages06} and \cite{LusPag2023} and constitutes the main contribution of the paper from a functional quantization perspective.
 We will therefore proceed in successive steps.
-First, we will address finding the functional quantization for the Brownian motion.
-The initial step of the procedure is standard and is reported for the sake of completeness in the following subsection.
-Then, we will apply the Lamperti transformation to the diffusion, and we obtain another diffusion where the coefficient in front of the Brownian motion is equal to 1.
-To this, we will apply the product functional quantization, and then the Lamperti inverse transformation to find the ODE satisfied by the functional codewords of the quantizer for the original process in~\eqref{initialprocess}.
+First, we will provide some background on the functional quantization for the Brownian motion.
+This initial step of the procedure is standard and is reported for the sake of completeness in the following subsection.
+Then, we will apply the Lamperti transform to the diffusion, and we obtain another diffusion where the coefficient in front of the Brownian motion is equal to one.
+To do this, we will apply the product functional quantization, and then the Lamperti inverse transform to find the ODE satisfied by the functional codewords of the quantizer for the original process in~\eqref{initialprocess}.

-As applications, we consider three models: \begin{enumerate} \item The model by \cite{GuyonVolMostlyPathDep2022}, where the diffusion coefficient does not contain memory terms, resulting in a particularly simple Lamperti transform. \item The model by \cite{platrendek18}, where the Lamperti transform requires an extension due to the presence of an integral term in the diffusion coefficient. \item An extension of the model proposed by \cite{BlancDonierBouchaud2017}, which includes the presence of an integral term with respect to Brownian motion in the diffusion coefficient.
-In this case, the Lamperti transform cannot be applied due to the lack of uniform ellipticity in the diffusion term.
-However, other quantization techniques, such as recursive marginal quantization, can be utilized, and we present a scheme for this approach. \end{enumerate}
+For illustrative purposes, we consider the model by \cite{GuyonVolMostlyPathDep2022}, where the diffusion coefficient does not contain memory terms, resulting in a particularly simple Lamperti transform, and the model by \cite{platrendek18}, where the Lamperti transform requires an extension due to the presence of an integral term in the diffusion coefficient.